Entertainment news with Lwazi Hadebe

-Lwazi Hadebe entertainment reporter and pop culture enthusiast at Prevader Magazine gives us the latest entertainment news on Microwave boys abuse allegations, HHP Lifetime achievement award and Denise Zimba's surprise pregnancy.
+Lwazi Hadebe, entertainment reporter and pop culture enthusiast fro Prevadar magazine spoke to Gushwell Brooks on the latest entertainment news from HHP SAMA lifetime achievement award drama, Phat Joe's secret marriage and Kelly Khumalo speaking up on how society treats women.

 Entertainment news with Lwazi Hadebe